Audience (TV network): Specials

-Celebrity Beach Bowl – Since 2007, during Super Bowl week, DirecTV has held an annual celebrity flag football game, which promotes DirecTV's exclusive sports package NFL Sunday Ticket.
-A concert follows the game, which is simulcast on Chicago television station WGN-TV, its sister network WGN America, Now known as NewsNation, and in 2013, NBC Sports Network.
+Celebrity Beach Bowl – Starting in 2007, during Super Bowl week, DirecTV held an annual celebrity flag football game, which promoted DirecTV's exclusive sports package NFL Sunday Ticket.
+A concert followed the game, which was simulcast on Chicago television station WGN-TV, its sister network WGN America, now known as NewsNation, and in 2013, NBC Sports Network.

 Bracket Breakdown was an exclusive NCAA Men's Division I Basketball Championship pre-game show with several college basketball analysts and insiders, including the University of Louisville's Rick Pitino, the University of Kentucky's John Calipari, the University of Oklahoma's Jeff Capel, the University of Tennessee's Bruce Pearl and the University of Washington's Lorenzo Romar and former UCLA player and current sports talk radio show host Sean Farnham.
 It served as supplemental coverage to DirecTV's exclusive (now defunct) Mega March Madness package.

 SXSW – the channel exclusively carried the 2009 South by Southwest Festival concert live.

 Farm Aid 25: Growing Hope for America aired exclusively on DirecTV.

 On February 13, 2012, Audience Network premiered the original documentary More Than a Dream, about the Civil Rights Movement, narrated by Martin Sheen.

 Films and previews

 In October 2006, to mark Halloween, Audience Network aired several horror-themed movies, including The Toxic Avenger.

 On February 23 and 24, 2007, Audience Network aired a preview of Chiller, a then-recently launched cable channel owned by NBC Universal dedicated to horror programming that launched on DirecTV channel 257 on March 1, 2007.
 Programming featured during this preview included the two-hour pilot episode of Twin Peaks, the pilot episode of American Gothic, episodes of Monsters, Tales from the Crypt, Night Gallery, Alfred Hitchcock Presents, Friday the 13th: The Series, and various horror movies.

 Audience Network aired a number of dramatic series a few days before their scheduled premieres on Showtime including The Tudors in March 2007 and Nurse Jackie in June 2009, as well as the Starz series Party Down on April 22, 2010.

 On August 24, 2007, Audience Network aired an exclusive high-definition broadcast of High School Musical 2, one week after its premiere on the Disney Channel (Disney Channel did not launch a high definition simulcast feed until April 2, 2008).

 On November 11, 2017, Audience Network premiered the first part of the two-part documentary The Volunteers.
-This is a documentary about volunteers taking up arms against ISIS in Syria.
+The documentary is about volunteers taking up arms against ISIS in Syria.
 Ricky Schroder is the executive producer.